Skip to main content

 This policy aims to promote emergency planning conversations between patients and clinicians as early as possible, initiated particularly for those:

-• at the point of a long-term condition diagnosis
+• the point of a long-term condition diagnosis

 • a change or deterioration in condition